qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 Although all Web's JS APIs have [Web IDL](https://webidl.spec.whatwg.org/) specifications, it involves GCed-objects, iterators and async iterators (e.g. `fetch()` returns `Response`.
 Its `body` field is `ReadableStream`).
 These GC-related things and async-related things cannot easily adapt to Wasm code using linear memory.

+Currently Wasm cannot be run in browser without JS code that bootstraps Wasm.

 ## Dynamically loading new code

+### Wasm sections